threefoldfoundation/info_sdk/src/gettingstarted/sdk_linux.md

 root@happy:~#
 ```

 For the next step to be successfull make sure you have added this identity as a known ssh key to you github account.
-The SKD code will come from github and requires you to have a public key configured in GitHub.
+The SKD code will come from Github and requires you to have a public key configured in GitHub.

 ## Step 2:  JumscaleX SDK installation